 Above all, Orkney, the archipelago of islands just north of mainland Scotland, lies at the heart of the event and the Festival celebrates the rich history and heritage of the islands with performances in venues ranging from Neolithic sites to the medieval cathedral, distilleries to palaces, wartime barracks to cattle auction marts.

-The first directors of the Festival were composer Peter Maxwell Davies and Normal Mitchell, music teacher and organist of the cathedral.
+The first directors of the Festival were composer Peter Maxwell Davies and Norman Mitchell, music teacher and organist of the cathedral.
 When Norman Mitchell moved away to a new job in Edinburgh, Maxwell Davies was left to continue the work but stepped back in 1986 when he was succeeded by Glenys Hughes a local music teacher who had brought so many children’s works by Maxwell Davies to premiere and Archie Bevan, Headmaster of Stromness Academy.
 Glenys Hughes eventually became sole director of the festival and, when she decided to step down, in 2010 she was succeeded by the Scottish composer Alasdair Nicolson.

 ORCHESTRAS AND ENSEMBLES